 General

-In connection with the Acquisition Transactions, we entered into the RBL Facility, a new $2,000 million reserve-based borrowing base revolving credit facility, with JPMorgan Chase Bank, N.A. as the administrative agent, which will mature after five years.
+In connection with the Acquisition Transactions, we entered into the RBL Facility, a new $2,000 million reserve-based borrowing base revolving credit facility, with JEV Bank, N.A. as the administrative agent, which will mature after five years.
 The RBL Facility provides for revolving loans, swing line loans and letters of credit.
 On the closing date of the Acquisition Transactions, we borrowed $750 million of loans under the RBL Facility to fund a portion of the Acquisition consideration, to fund certain original issue discount or upfront fees, to pay any working capital adjustments payable pursuant to the Purchase and Sale Agreement and to pay the costs and expenses incurred in connection with the Acquisition Transactions.
 The foregoing borrowings, together with letters of credit issued under the RBL Facility to roll over any of our letters of credit that are outstanding on the closing date of the Acquisition Transactions, reduce availability under the RBL Facility.

 Interest Rates and Fees